 The Blessing of Parents

 In the Bible, God stated that a man shall leave his father and mother and be joined to the wife and the two shall become one flesh.
+That is a christian marriage rule.

-That is why for a Christian marriage to be established, parents must release their children.
+For a Christian marriage to be established, parents must release their children.
 God will only acknowledge a man being joined to a woman if he has left his father and mother.

 In many Christian circles, you will hear the servant of God officiating the marriage talk about ‘blessings of parents’.